-During the Phase-Out: During the phase-out period, alternative 1 would represent a continuation of current PWC management at the national lakeshore.
+During the Phase-Out: During the phase-out period, alternative 1 would represent current PWC use at the national lakeshore.
 Table 4-12 presents the peak and average noise levels that would occur at locations under alternative 1 during the phase-out of carbureted two-stroke PWCs.
 The peak numbers are the point source generated from the sound attenuation modeling, as described above in the "Methodology and Assumptions" section.
-The peak noise is the highest instantaneous noise level generated by a carbureted two-stroke PWC; the peak noise level generated by a carbureted two-stroke PWC; the peak noise levels experienced by visitors for the selected visitor scenarios at the national lakeshore range from 61.3 to 72.8 dBA, depending on their location in reference to the PWC.
-The average noise levels represent the average noise experienced by the visitor for the duration of the visitor's stay (assumed to average four hours for the model); the average noise levels range from 51.0 to represent the average noise experienced by the visitor for the duration of the visitor's stay.
+The peak noise is the highest instantaneous noise level generated by a carbureted two-stroke PWC; the peak noise levels experienced by visitors for the selected visitor scenarios at the national lakeshore range from 61.3 to 72.8 dBA, depending on their location in reference to the PWC.
+The average noise levels represent the average noise experienced by the visitor for the duration of the visitor's stay (assumed to average four hours for the model); the average noise levels range from 51.0 to 59.3 dBA.
+The scenarios modeled included visitors at Sand Point and Miners Beach, two popular beach sites for visitors within the current PWC use area where PWC use would continue under alternative 1.
+Visitors often rent kayaks and launch from Miners Beach on solo or guided kayak rides; therefore, one of the visitor scenarios modeled included a kayak on the water, approximately 150 feet from a PWC.